Home » Tools » Accessories » The Best Power Feeder For Saws and Routers

 Standard Power Feeders for Table Saws and Shapers

-Moving up a class of power feeder to what I call “standard” power feeders takes us into feeders with longer reach, more horsepower and a build for continuous duty.
+Moving up a class of power feeders to what I call “standard” power feeders takes us to feeders with a more extended reach, more horsepower, and a build for continuous duty.

 But one thing this class doesn’t have?
-Three phase power.
-And, that’s intentional as most smaller workshops looking at this size power feeder are using standard single-phase 120V or 240V wiring.
+Three-phase power.
+And that’s intentional, as most smaller workshops looking at this power feeder use standard single-phase 120V or 240V wiring.

 Powermatic PF-31 Power Feeder - 3 Roller, 1HP